DataDog/datadog-api-client-java/api_docs/v1/MonitorsApi.md

 > CheckCanDeleteMonitorResponse checkCanDeleteMonitor().monitorIds(monitorIds).execute();

-Check if the given monitors can be deleted
+Check if a monitor can be deleted

 Check if the given monitors can be deleted.